mousepawmedia/devdocs/source/network/phabricator.rst

 This structure makes URLs very easy to guess in Phabricator.
 The page for the Maniphest application would be :code:`https://phab.mousepawmedia.com/maniphest`.
 Meanwhile, the page for task 50 (T50) would be :code:`https://phab.mousepawmedia.com/T50`.

+However, if you aren't sure of the object code, just start typing in Phabricator's universal search box in the upper-right.
+Suggestions will appear as you type, and you can click the one you want.

 .. _phab_toolbar: